quicwg/ops-drafts/draft-ietf-quic-manageability.md

 information.

 However, it is questionable whether connection migrations must be supported during a DDoS attack.
-However, for unintentional mitigations, as is usually the case for NAT rebindings, the connection ID can be used to track connections (see {{sec-flow-association}}).
-If the connection migration is not visible to the network that performs the DDoS detection, an active, migrated QUIC connection may be blocked by such a system under attack.
-As soon as the connection blocking is detected by the client, the client may rely on the fast resumption mechanism provided by QUIC.
+While unintended migration where the connection ID stays unchanged can be more easiliy supported, it might be acceptable that connection migrations of active QUIC connections that are not visible to the network that performs the DDoS detection may be blocked by such a system under attack.
+As soon as the connection blocking is detected by the client, the client may be able to rely on the fast resumption mechanism provided by QUIC.
 When clients migrate to a new path, they should be prepared for the migration to fail and attempt to reconnect quickly.